Smartsheet Inc. (SMAR) average volume reaches $1.87M: Is Wall Street expecting a rally?

 Smartsheet Inc. (NYSE: SMAR) Trading Performance Indicators

-Take a look at Smartsheet Inc.’s (SMAR) current performance indicators.
-Last quarter, stock had a quick ratio of 1.40.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 6.63.
+Here are Smartsheet Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 6.98.

 Technical Analysis of Smartsheet Inc. (SMAR)

-Compared to the last year’s volume of 1.81 million, its volume of 2.67 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 34.18%.
-Additionally, its Average True Range was 1.95.
+Looking closely at Smartsheet Inc. (NYSE: SMAR), its last 5-days average volume was 3.1 million, which is a jump from its year-to-date volume of 1.82 million.
+As of the previous 9 days, the stock’s Stochastic %D was 84.24%.
+Additionally, its Average True Range was 2.06.

-At the time of writing, stock’s 50-day Moving Average is $33.21, while its 200-day Moving Average is $48.99.
-Nevertheless, the first resistance level for the watch stands at $35.34 in the near term.
-At $36.51, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $37.99.
-If the price goes on to break the first support level at $32.69, it is likely to go to the next support level at $31.21.
-Should the price break the second support level, the third support level stands at $30.04.
+At the time of writing, stock’s 50-day Moving Average is $33.42, while its 200-day Moving Average is $48.37.
+However, in the short run, Smartsheet Inc.’s stock first resistance to watch stands at $38.52.
+Second resistance stands at $39.27.
+The third major resistance level sits at $40.77.
+If the price goes on to break the first support level at $36.27, it is likely to go to the next support level at $34.77.
+Should the price break the second support level, the third support level stands at $34.02.

 Smartsheet Inc. (NYSE: SMAR) Key Stats